 Are you as conflicted as I am about cleaning products?
-As a cancer survivor, I wonder and worry about all of the harmful chemicals.
+As a cancer and autoimmune survivor, I wonder and worry about all of the harmful chemicals.
 As a germ-a-phobe, there is a certain comfort in knowing that my dearly beloved chemicals are cleaning my home.
-Today, the worlds biggest skeptic will share with you a homemade, all-natural, non-toxic all purpose cleaner.
+Today, the worlds biggest skeptic will share with you a homemade, all-natural, non-toxic all-purpose cleaner.
 That works.
-And is cheaper than the store bought alternative.
+And is cheaper than the store-bought alternative.

 Equal Part Vinegar and Distilled or Filtered Water

 - Minus one unit, and divide the liquid ingredients in half.
 So if the container is 16 ounces, then you will need seven ounces of water and seven ounces of vinegar.

 - Or – you can just eyeball it – half water, half vinegar, and leave a little space at the top.
 Much easier, and no math needed!

 - Using a funnel, combine the liquid ingredients into the container.

 - After a couple minutes, add drops of your favorite essential oil until it achieves your desired scent and minimizes the vinegar smell.

 I actually went with 30 drops of citrus to mask the vinegar scent.
 You can use any clean and fresh-smelling Essential Oils, but I’m partial to Citrus.

 If you want to get super fancy, add a chalkboard label.
 Or you can cut out a pretty picture and add it onto the container with Mod Podge.

 Psst… want easy to follow instructions on how to make all of your favorite household cleaners… the all-natural way?
 It’s eezy peezy!
 Click below…